Billy O'Sullivan (hurler): Inter-county

 Billy joined the Waterford hurling team in the early 1987 and made his debut versus Kilkenny in the 1st round of the 1987 National Hurling League.

 In 2000 Billy suffered a serious ankle injury against Killkenny in the national league.

-Billy retired from inter-county hurling on a high after bringing Waterford back from 15 points down, scoring every point.
-In the first round of the Munster Championship in 2000 against Limerick.
+Billy retired from inter-county hurling after the first round of the Munster Championship in 2000 against Tipperary.

 Billy won a Railway Cup medal in 1992.

 Billy is brother to the present Waterford inter-county hurler, Shane O'Sullivan.